 M. Gates and doors

 Make it a habit to always close gates and doors to both the arena and to the ice rink.
 Depending on weather conditions, large amounts of warm and moist air goes into the rink, with higher energy costs and poor ice quality as a result, if a gate or door remains open for a longer time than is necessary.
-Is there an option, an airlock is to be preferred.
+If there is there an option, an airlock is to be preferred.

 N. Ice temperature (adjusting ice temperature/brine temp and the snowball test)

 The ice has only one temperature range where it’s best.
-If the ice is to warm it becomes soft and tough.
+If the ice is too warm it becomes soft and tough.
 If too cold, the ice becomes dry and brittle and it builds up a lot of snow on the ice.
-The temperature of the optimal range is different from ice rink to the ice rink where each ice rink is unique.
+The temperature of the optimal range is different from the ice rink to the ice rink where each ice rink is unique.

 The best way to find the optimal range is to raise ice temperature in small increments, about 1-1.5°F (0.25 to 0.50°C) at a time, and then wait a couple of days.